 These basis sets may be augmented with diffuse functions by adding the AUG- prefix to the basis set keyword (rather than using the + and ++ notation—see below).

 - Basis sets of Ahlrichs and coworkers: the SV, SVP, TZV, TZVP keywords refer to the initial formations of the split valence and triple zeta basis sets from this group [Schaefer92, Schaefer94].
-The keywords Def2SV, Def2SVP, Def2SVPP, Def2TZV, Def2TZVP, Def2TZVPP, Def2QZV, Def2QZVP, Def2QZVPP, and QZVP request the newer formulations [Weigend05, Weigend06].
+The newer redefinitions of these basis sets in [Weigend05, Weigend06] are requested with the keywords Def2SV, Def2SVP, Def2SVPP, Def2TZV, Def2TZVP, Def2TZVPP, Def2QZV, Def2QZVP, Def2QZVPP, and QZVP.
+Note that Def2SVPP corresponds to the “def2-SV(P)” basis set in [Weigend05]; all other names follow those in the paper with the hyphen removed.

 - MIDI! of Truhlar and coworkers [Easton96].
 The MidiX keyword is used to request this basis set.